 This type of crossbite can be quite noticeable, causing the chin to protrude or the jaw to look uneven.

-A posterior crossbite affects the teeth at the back of the mouth.
+Posterior crossbites affects the back teeth.
 Again, the upper teeth sit inwards from the lower teeth, when they should be further out.
 The causes of this type of crossbite are similar to those that affect the front teeth.
-Another contributing factor can be baby teeth falling out late, and adult teeth appearing in the wrong order and position.
+Another contributing factor can be baby teeth falling out late, and permanent teeth appearing in the wrong order and position.

 Posterior crossbites can be really simple to treat, especially if caught early when the permanent teeth are erupting.

 Bilateral and unilateral